What is VET Delivered to Secondary Students?

-- Secondary holder of a temporary visa of sub-class 457; or
+- Secondary holders of a temporary visa of sub-class 457or 482 visa;

-- Bridging Visa E (subclass 050 or 051) where the visa holder has made a valid application for a visa of sub-class 785 or 790.
+- Holders of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790;

 Our VET Delivered to Secondary Students courses are extremely competitive, therefore it is recommended you provide as much evidence as possible to support your application.

 These documents must be uploaded when applying through our online application system.
 To complete the application you will need: